krishaamer/green-filter-research/research/literature/ai.md

 Older research on young adults (Millenials at the time) highlights how Millenials “use Google as a reference point for ease of use and simplicity” (Kate Moran (2016)).
 The rising availability of AI assistants however may displace Google search with a more conversational UX.
 Indeed, Google itself is working on smarter tools to displace their own main product, as exemplified by Google Assistant and large investments into LLMs.

-## Stickyness {#stickyness}
+### Stickyness {#stickyness}

-## Community {#community}
+### Community {#community}

 “Any community on the internet should be able to come together, with capital, and work towards any shared vision.
 That starts with empowering creators and artists to create and own the culture they’re creating.
-In the long term this moves to internet communities taking on societal endeavors.” https://www.tradingcardsarecoolagain.com/#toc https://stockx.com/news/new-balance-no-vacancy-inn-ipo-recap/ https://techcrunch.com/2021/10/25/marcy-venture-partners-cofounded-by-jay-z-just-closed-its-second-fund-with-325-million/ https://techcrunch.com/2021/07/26/queenly-a16z-seed-extension/ https://fortune.com/2020/04/23/digital-art-blockchain-online-galleries/
+In the long term this moves to internet communities taking on societal endeavors.” - https://www.tradingcardsarecoolagain.com/#toc - https://stockx.com/news/new-balance-no-vacancy-inn-ipo-recap/ - https://techcrunch.com/2021/10/25/marcy-venture-partners-cofounded-by-jay-z-just-closed-its-second-fund-with-325-million/ - https://techcrunch.com/2021/07/26/queenly-a16z-seed-extension/ - https://fortune.com/2020/04/23/digital-art-blockchain-online-galleries/

+## Summary {#summary}

+The demographics that stand to win the most from the green transformation of business are the youngest generations, with more years of life ahead of them, and more exposure to future environmental and social risks.
+It would be advisable for Generation Z and their parents (Millennials) to invest their resources in greener assets, however, it’s still difficult to pick and choose between ‘good’ and ‘bad’ vehicles to invest in.
+This creates an opportunity for a new generation of sustainable investment apps, focusing on the usability and accessibility of ESG for a mainstream audience.
+Generation Z and Millennials expect a consumer-grade user experience.
+What would that experience look like?
+I’ve chosen these demographics with the assumption that if given the right tools, the emotional demand for sustainability could be transformed into action.
+The exploration of systems of feedback to enable consumers to apply more direct positive and negative pressure to the businesses and consumers signal consequences for undesirable ecological performance is a major motivation of this study.

-# References {#references .unnumbered}
+## References {#references .unnumbered}

 Alex Tamkin, & Deep Ganguli.
 (2021). *How Large Language Models Will Transform Science, Society, and AI*. https://hai.stanford.edu/news/how-large-language-models-will-transform-science-society-and-ai.